mike-oakley/openapi-pydantic/README.md

 ### Pydantic version compatibility

-Compatibility with both major versions of Pydantic (1.8+ and 2.*) is mostly achieved using a module called `compat.py`.
-It detects the installed version of Pydantic and exports version-specific symbols for use by the rest of the package.
-It also provides all symbols necessary for type checking.
-The `compat.py` module is not intended to be imported by other packages, but other packages may find it helpful as an example of how to span major versions of Pydantic.
+Compatibility with both major versions of Pydantic (1.8+ and 2.*) is achieved using a module called `compat.py`.
+It detects the installed version and exports version-specific symbols for use by the rest of the package.
+The `compat.py` module is not intended to be imported by other packages, but may serve as an example for supporting multiple Pydantic versions.

+---

-## Credits
+## 🙏 Credits

-This library is based from the original implementation by Kuimono of [OpenAPI Schema Pydantic](https://github.com/kuimono/openapi-schema-pydantic) which is no longer actively maintained.
+This library is based on the original implementation by Kuimono of [OpenAPI Schema Pydantic](https://github.com/kuimono/openapi-schema-pydantic), which is no longer actively maintained.

+---

-## License
+## 📄 License

 [MIT License](https://github.com/mike-oakley/openapi-pydantic/blob/main/LICENSE)